Scrapbooking: Materials

 The most important scrapbooking supply is the album itself, which can be permanently bound, or allow for the insertion of pages.
 There are other formats such as mini albums and accordion-style fold-out albums.
 Some of these are adhered to various containers, such as matchbooks, CD cases, or other small holders.
 When scrap artists started moving away from the "page" and onto alternative surfaces and objectives, they termed these creations "altered items" or now simply called "off-the-page".
 This movement circles back to the history of art from the 1960s when Louise Nevelson was doing "Assemblages" with found objects and recycled parts.

 Modern scrapbooking is done largely on 12 inch (30 cm) square or letter-size (US Letter (8.5 by 11 inch) or A4 (210 by 297 mm)) pages.
 More recently, smaller albums have become popular.
 The most common new formats are 6, 7, or 8-inch (15, 17.5, or 20 cm) square.
 It is important to many scrappers to protect their pages with clear page protectors.

 Basic materials include background papers (including printed and cardstock paper), photo corner mounts (or other means of mounting photos such as adhesive dots, photo mounting tape, or acid-free glue), scissors, a paper trimmer or cutting tool, art pens, archival pens for journaling, and mounting glues (like thermo-tac).
-More elaborate designs require more specialized tools such as die cut templates, rubber stamps, craft punches, stencils, inking tools, eyelet setters, heat embossing tools and personal die cut machines.
-A lot of time people who enjoy scrapbooking will create their own background papers by using the tools mentioned along with "fancy" textured scissors.
+More elaborate designs require more specialized tools such as die cut templates, rubber stamps, craft punches, stencils, inking tools, eyelet setters, heat embossing tools, and personal die cut machines.
+Many people who enjoy scrapbooking will create their own background papers by using the tools mentioned along with "fancy" textured scissors.